open-quantum-safe/oqs-demos/openssh/README.md

 ### INSTALL_DIR

-This defines the resultant location of the software installation.
+This sets the location of the software installation including the configuration files and host keys inside the docker image.

 By default this is `/opt/oqs-ssh`.
 When it is changed, every occurrence of this default path is replaced with it at build time.
 That means that for example the `ssh_config` file copied to the container can differ from the original [ssh_config](ssh_config) because it is edited during build.